oneapi-src/oneTBB/doc/main/tbb_userguide/design_patterns/Lazy_Initialization.rst

    In addition, ``collaborative_call_once`` allows other thread blocked on the same ``collaborative_once_flag`` to join other |short_name|
-   parallel constructions called within the intializing function.
+   parallel constructions called within the initializing function.

 .. container:: section